jamiesonbates/WhatAreStockOptions/README.md

 # WhatAreStockOptions

 ## Objectives
-* Describe what stock is.
+* Explain the difference between stock and options.
-* Describe what an option is.
+* Describe why companies use stock and/or options as compensation.
-* Explain the benefits of giving stock options to employees for companies.
+* Explain what vesting means.
-* Describe what vesting is.
+* Explain what liquidity means.
-* Describe what liquidity is.
+* Describe why vesting and liquidity are barriers to converting stock or options into cash.

 ## About
 This repo